arminstraube/lc-python-intro/_episodes/03-types-conversion.md

 >
 > 1. Number of days since the start of the year.
 > 2. Time elapsed since the start of the year.
-> 3. Call number of a book.
+> 3. Title of a book.
 > 4. Standard book loan period.
 > 5. Number of reference queries in a year.
-> 6. Average library classes taught per semester.
+> 6. Average classes taught per semester.
 >
 > > ## Solution
 > > 1.
 Integer